abeisleem/abeisleem/README.md

 ## Hi there, I'm Abe

-👤 I'm a fractional, technical co-founder in MENA that helps deliver full-stack solutions across web development, AI integration, and system automation for diverse early-stage startups while launching personal projects and contributing to [open-source projects](https://github.com/pulls?q=is%3Aclosed+is%3Apr+archived%3Afalse+is%3Apublic+author%3Aabeisleem).
+👤 I'm a fractional engineering lead in MENA and I help early-stage startups build foundational platforms, full-stack web solutions, AI integrations, and automated systems.
+I also like launching personal projects and contributing to open source.

 ⚙️ I'm currently working at [playgeko.com](https://playgeko.com)
 ___